 Call 999 if you're unable to wake your child or, if woken up, they are very drowsy and don't stay awake.

 Problems with feeding and drinking can be a sign of a problem with the lungs and airways.

 Your child may not be feeding or drinking if:

 - they have an infection and a high temperature

 - they are struggling to feed and breathe at the same time

-Chest pain, headaches and other aches and pains can be signs of a chest infection.
+Chest pain, headaches and other aches and pains can be symptoms of a chest infection.

 A tight, sore chest can be a sign of asthma.

 Babies and small children do usually not complain about aches and pains.
 But they might be irritable if you pick them up.